 The National protocols for test administration publication is the top level guide to the administration of NAPLAN tests.
-The protocols are developed by ACARA in conjunction with relevant state, territory, and non-government representatives.
+The protocols are developed by ACARA with relevant state, territory, and non-government representatives.
 This document provides information to ensure that the test administration process is followed uniformly across the country.
 Further details are available in the National protocols for test administration section.

 The Guidelines for managing test incidents in schools publication provides instructions to schools on the steps to take if a test breach happens at their school.
 More information is available under the Test integrity section.